razterizer/8Beat/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/razterizer/8Beat?color=blue)
 ![Contributors](https://img.shields.io/github/contributors/razterizer/8Beat?color=blue)
 <!-- ![Languages](https://img.shields.io/github/languages/count/razterizer/8Beat) -->

+This library is a cross-platform and header only library (except for 3rd-party libs necessary).
+This library is for synthesizing, loading and saving sound and also has a chip-tune engine which allow you full flexibility to design instruments and to use these instruments when composing your chip-tune tune.
+The library depends on an implementation of the interface `AudioLibSwitcher`.
+See below for more info.

 Documentation is a work in progress for the moment being.
 For example on how to use this lib, please clone repo [`Pilot Episode`](https://github.com/razterizer/Pilot-Episode) and follow the instructions there.